mugenggeng/CGCN/README.md

 ## Introduction

-This is a PyTorch implementation for our paper "`Explicit Long-term Gated Compressor for Online Action Detection and Anticipation`".
+This is a PyTorch implementation for our paper "`CGCN: Context Graph Convolutional Network for Few-Shot Temporal Action Localization`".

 ![network](framework.png?raw=true)